ogivuk/learning/tdd-django/README.md

 * templates/ - contains the templates for rendering.
 Not initially created, but Django searches this directory for templates by default.
 * models.py - contains the models that map to data stored in a database.
 * tests.py - contains the unit tests for the app.
 * views.py - contains the views, which are functions that render templates, called when resolving URLs.
+A view function processes user input and returns an appropriate response.

 #### Unit Tests
 * Django has `TestCase`, an augmented version of the standard `unittest`.
 * TestCase has some additional Django-specific features.
+    * Creates a special test database for unit tests.

 The test runner is invoked by executing:
 ```